72squared/redpipe/docs/index.rst

 RedPipe: Pain-Free Pipelining
 =============================
 Did you try to use Redis pipelines?
-Did it make you `headdesk <http://www.urbandictionary.com/headdesk>`_ repeatedly for an hour afterward?
+Did you give up after an hour of trying?
-Oh the PAIN!!!
+Did you get a pounding headache?
+Did you throw your laptop in frustration?

 Never fear.
 **RedPipe** will make you feel better almost immediately.

 If you have no idea what Redis is or why you should pipeline commands, `look it up <https://redis.io/topics/pipelining>`_ already.
-Really.

-Using **RedPipe** requires a paradigm shift.
-Don't wait to pipeline as some late-stage performance optimization.
-That's what usually happens.
-And it makes code ugly and unmaintainable.
-Write your code so you can pipeline anything.
-*Everything.*

 |BuildStatus| |CoverageStatus| |Version| |Python| |Docs|